Muhal Richard Abrams: 1990–2017

-In 1990 Abrams won the Jazzpar Prize, an annual Danish prize within jazz.
+In 1990 Abrams won the Jazzpar Prize.
 Abrams received a 1997 Foundation for Contemporary Arts Grants to Artists Award.
 In 2005, the fortieth anniversary of the founding of the AACM, some of Abrams's solo and ensemble pieces were presented by the organization in New York.
 In May 2009 the National Endowment for the Arts announced that Abrams would be one of the recipients of the 2010 NEA Jazz Masters Award.
 In June 2010, Abrams was given the Lifetime Achievement Award by New York City's premier jazz festival, known as the Vision Festival.
-Abrams died at his home in Manhattan, at the age of 87.
+Abrams died at his home in Manhattan on October 29, 2017, at the age of 87.
 His daughter, Richarda, became an actress and singer.

 Influence

 He is a widely influential artist, having played sides for many musicians early in his career, releasing important recordings as a leader, and writing classical works such as his "String Quartet No. 2", which was performed by the Kronos Quartet, on November 22, 1985, at the Carnegie Recital Hall in New York.